What if most of what we thought we knew about depression was wrong — or at least alarmingly limited?

 The goal with the Unstuck approach is to learn to understand and help ourselves, so we can overcome the feelings of helplessness and hopelessness that are the hallmarks of depression.
 Here are the key elements.
 All have been demonstrated to relieve depression.
 Used together, each enhances the effectiveness of the others.

 Mindfulness helps people become relaxed, aware, and firmly grounded in the present moment.
 I teach specific meditation techniques such as slow, deep, soft-belly breathing and mindful walking and eating, which have been shown to decrease levels of anxiety and stress, enhance mood and optimism, and promote greater emotional stability and more reliable judgment.
-(Try some “Soft-Belly Breathing” below, or download the PDF.)
+(Try some “Soft-Belly Breathing” below.)

 Studies have found that focused and mindful meditations raise levels of the same neurotransmitters at which SSRIs and SNRIs are aimed.
 Even more impressive, neuroscientist Sara Lazar, PhD, of Harvard Medical School and Massachusetts General Hospital, has shown that regular meditation increases the thickness of the cerebral cortex in parts of the brain associated with executive functions such as reasoning and responsiveness.